Federal Reserve Bank of Philadelphia

 Racial Covenants

-Our interactive map of Philadelphia explores the use of racial covenants, language added to deeds that prevented non-Whites from buying/renting property.
+Our interactive map of Philadelphia explores the use of racial covenants, language added to deeds that prevented non-White people from buying/renting property.
 This invisible barrier blocked many from newly developed areas and predominantly White neighborhoods.

 A unique row of homes in Philadelphia.